 Figure 2 gives an example of an earing profile test result from world-class CBS produced via a hot tandem mill.
 It shows the desirable 6 ears at 45° and 0°/180° to the rolling direction.

-There have been trials through hot reversing mills that simply replicate the ~3mm hot band gauge used in a hot tandem mill.
-These confirm that AA3104 CBS is not able to meet the strength and earing requirements specified by the can-makers.
+Historically, there have been trials through existing hot reversing mills that simply replicate the ~3mm hot band gauge used in a hot tandem mill.
+These confirm that AA3104 CBS is not able to fully meet the strength and earing requirements specified by the can-makers.

 Innoval Technology has considered three separate approaches to modifying the production schedule when using a single stand hot reversing mill to make CBS.
 These are outlined below.
 Each approach requires detailed experimental investigation to assess the effect on all of the product requirements.

 For each of these three options there are technical risks which we could easily explain.
-We can also offer an assessment of the likely commercial success, together with a detailed calculation of any additional Opex costs you might incur.
-In addition, it is likely that any rolling plant would need to make a Capex investment specific to each solution.
-Again, this is something we can estimate.
+We can also offer an assessment of the likely commercial success, together with a detailed calculation of the Opex costs you might incur.
+In addition, we can evaluate the impact of rolling plant Capex investments specific to each solution.

 In addition to these specific options for achieving the required balance of strength and earing in the final product, there are other Capex items that may be required at a plant that is not currently making CBS.
 These might include the correct molten metal filtration, and an electrostatic coating with post-lube on the final gauge product.